rampal-punia/python-class-tutorial/README.md

 By creating a new object we add this new instance, or any future instance, to a particular bundle.
 That bundle is called a `class`.
 If we have the same set of objects with similar attributes and functionalities we should create a class.
 Also, class supports inheritance.
 With classes we can reuse our codes or the codes written by other programmers.
 (Packages, modules and frameworks)

+With proper implementation of classes, in theories, we achieve:

+- Separation of concerns

+- Decoupling

+- Encapsulation

+- Implementation hiding

+- Inheritance

 ---

 ## Naming a class